TotalVerb/totalverb.github.io/_posts/2016-04-23-multiple-dispatch-tutorial.markdown

 have any questions, concerns, or suggestions, I'm all ears!
 Please reach me on [Twitter] or through the [GitHub] issues of this website.

+The notebook itself hasn't been uploaded yet.
+I'll get to that as soon as possible.

 [automatic differentiation]: /documents/multdisp.html
 [Projects]: /projects
 [Teaching]: /teaching